andreasvc/dutchlitpreproc/README.md

 This generates `output/paratext-uncorrected.csv`.
-Rename this file to `output/paratext-corrected.csv`, and edit this file so that the line numbers in columns "start" and "end" (1-based, inclusive interval) refer to the text that should be kept for each filename in column "Label" (without path).
+Rename this file to `output/paratext-corrected.csv`, and edit this file so that the line numbers in columns "start" and "end" (1-based, inclusive interval) refer to the text that should be kept for each filename in column "Label" (without path or extension).
 Re-run the pipeline.
 Front and back matter will be stripped before cleaning and written to `output/paratext/`.